blazejzj/Bits/README.md

 - View all published posts
 - Read full blog content
 - Post comments and respond to them when logged in
-- Manage your profile informatiion
+- Manage your profile information

 ## **Screenshots**